explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-firefox-plan.md

   `Feature-Policy` header, which is supported), not something to fix as part of COS.
 Two WPT subtests that rely on the header-based (not `allow=`-attribute-based) restriction form currently fail for this reason.
-- **Dedicated regression tests for the persistence/budget/rate-limiting/clear-data code paths**: step 18 added this feature's first gtest, but only for PHL lookup specifically (`Contains()` against the real shipped file).
-Persistence, storage-budget eviction, rate limiting, and `clearBySite()`'s partial-revoke branch were all verified only via ad hoc marionette scripts (not checked into the tree) and a full WPT re-run (no regressions) each time, not via a checked-in, repeatable automated test targeting each mechanism directly (e.g. a test that actually exhausts a rate-limit bucket, forces a budget-triggered eviction, or exercises `clearBySite()` against two genuinely distinct origins rather than the full-wipe path the step-17 marionette script actually covered).
-Worth building before this goes further, same rationale as the concurrent-writers-race item resolved below.
+- **Dedicated regression tests for the persistence/budget code paths**: step 20 closed most of this — the registry's full lifecycle, disclosure scoping, `RemoveSite`'s partial-revoke branch against two genuinely distinct sites, and the rate limiter (including actually exhausting a write burst to a denial) all now have checked-in gtest coverage, not just ad hoc marionette scripts.
+What's still uncovered: **persistence** (`CrossOriginStoragePersistence`'s disk read/write/scan path — step 20's tests all use the in-memory fallback, none force a real `WriteEntry`/`ScanPersistedEntries` round trip) and **storage-budget eviction** (`EnforceStorageBudget` actually evicting an entry under a constrained budget) — both still verified only via ad hoc marionette scripts (not checked into the tree) and a full WPT re-run (no regressions) each time.

 ## Verification plan